Marc Kuchner: Background

 Kuchner was born in Montreal, Quebec, Canada.
 He received his bachelor's degree in physics from Harvard in 1994 and his Ph.D. in astronomy from California Institute of Technology (Caltech) in 2000.
 His doctoral thesis advisor was Michael E. Brown.
 After he earned his Ph.D., Kuchner studied at the Center for Astrophysics | Harvard & Smithsonian as a Michelson Fellow, and then at Princeton University as a Hubble Fellow.
-Kuchner was awarded the 2009 SPIE early career achievement award for his work on coronagraphy.

 Kuchner's parents are neurosurgeon Eugene Kuchner and psychologist Joan Kuchner.
 His wife is epidemiologist Jennifer Nuzzo.